gjcooper/lspy/lspy/background/01_01-intro.md

 |argument is valid  |92% say "valid"       |**46% say "valid"**     |
 |argument is invalid|**92% say "valid"**   |8% say "valid"          |

 Oh dear, that's not as good.
 Apparently, when people are presented with a strong argument that contradicts our pre-existing beliefs, we find it pretty hard to even perceive it to be a strong argument (people only did so 46% of the time).
-Even worse, when people are presented with a weak argument that agrees with our pre-existing biases, almost no-one can see that the argument is weak (people got that one wrong 92% of the time!)^[In my more cynical moments I feel like this fact alone explains 95% of what I read on the internet.]
+Even worse, when people are presented with a weak argument that agrees with our pre-existing biases, almost no-one can see that the argument is weak (people got that one wrong 92% of the time!)[^cynical]

 If you think about it, it's not as if these data are horribly damning.
 Overall, people did do better than chance at compensating for their prior biases, since about 60% of people's judgements were correct (you'd expect 50% by chance).
 Even so, if you were a professional "evaluator of evidence", and someone came along and offered you a magic tool that improves your chances of making the right decision from 60% to (say) 95%, you'd probably jump at it, right?
 Of course you would.
 Thankfully, we actually do have a tool that can do this.
 But it's not magic, it's statistics.
 So that's reason #1 why scientists love statistics.
 It's just *too easy* for us to "believe what we want to believe"; so if we want to "believe in the data" instead, we're going to need a bit of help to keep our personal biases under control.
 That's what statistics does: it helps keep us honest.